lapidesd/CA_missing_freshet/README.md

-# CA_missing_freshet
+# CA missing freshet
-Supporting data and code for "TITLE OF PUBLICATION"
+Supporting data and code for Lapides et al., 20XX.

 This directory includes:
 * Data
-    * MODIS_and_PRISM_data--directory containing one file for each study site with monthly data for: ET (mm) from MODIS, P (mm) from PRISM, wy (water year), and sumP (mm) cumulative precipitation for water year to date
+    * MODIS_and_PRISM_data--directory containing one file for each study site with monthly data for: ET (mm) from MODIS (Running et al., 2017), P (mm) from PRISM (Daly et al., 2008; Daly et al., 2015), wy (water year), and sumP (mm) cumulative precipitation for water year to date
     * evaporative_stress_index--directory containing one file for each study site with monthly average ESI
     * modis_temperature--directory containing one file for each study site with monthly mean land surface temperature (degrees C) from MODIS
     * site_data_wy_totals--directory containing one file for each study site with water year totals for: P (mm), adjP (mm) precipitation that fell as rain, spring_rain (mm) precipitation that fell as rain in the spring, winter_P (mm) precipitation from October-March, total_swe (mm) sum of all positive changes in SWE, snowfall_t (mm) snowfall determined as precipitation that fell with average temperature was below freezing, springET (mm) ET from April-July, maxDeficit (mm) maximum root zone storage deficit during the water year, minDeficit (mm) minimum root zone storage deficit during the water year, octDeficit (mm) October 1 deficit, aprDeficit (mm) April 1 deficit.